 Does Data Doctor Recovery Windows support data recovery from previously existing hard disk partitions?

-Yes, the professional Data Recovery Software is fully capable to recover all lost data from previously existing formatted partitions in the easy way.
+Yes, the professional Data Recovery Software is capable to recover all lost data from previously existing formatted partitions.

 What is data recovery?